Peter-Vanderhyde/Minecraft-Manager/README.md

 ![EULA Image](Images/eula.png)
 Your manager is now ready to start hosting a server, but first it will prompt you to enter the hosting ip.
 This is what the clients will use to connect.
 ![IP Prompt Image](Images/ip.png)
-If you set an IP as the default, it will attempt to use that IP address without ever prompting you again.
+If you set an IP as the default, it will attempt to use that IP address on startup without ever prompting you again.

 Once you have run the program, it will have created a file called `manager_settings.json`.
 Inside this settings file, it will save the IP you are hosting from (defaults to localhost), the displayed names of the clients connecting to your manager, the server path, and will store the names of the server worlds you choose.